Superradiance -- the 2020 Edition: Black holes superradiant instabilities

-For higher-dimensional BH spacetimes, instabilities are the rule rather than the exception.
-For example, black strings and black branes are unstable against long wavelength modes along the flat dimension.
-This is known as the Gregory-Laflamme instability~\cite{Gregory:1993vy,Gregory:1994bj} (see also Sec.~\ref{sec:mass} for the relation between this instability and the instability of the Kerr BH family against massive spin-2 fluctuations~\cite{Babichev:2013una,Brito:2013wya}).
-As another example, for $D\geq 6$ dimensions where no upper bound on the rotation of Myers-Perry BHs exists, a Gregory-Laflamme-like instability renders ultra-spinning BHs unstable~\cite{Emparan:2003sy,Dias:2009iu,Dias:2010eu,Dias:2010maa,Dias:2011jg}.
-Besides these instabilities, it was shown that spinning black branes in $D=d+n$ dimensions (and black strings for the particular case $n=1$) are unstable against massless bosonic fields due to a superradiant instability when $d=4$~\cite{Cardoso:2004zz,Cardoso:2005vk}.
+Besides these instabilities, spinning black branes in $D=d+n$ dimensions (and black strings for the particular case $n=1$) are unstable against massless bosonic fields due to the superradiant instability when $d=4$~\cite{Cardoso:2004zz,Cardoso:2005vk,Ishibashi:2015rya}.
 Spinning black branes in $D=4+n$ have the form \be ds^2=ds^2_{\rm Kerr}+dx^jdx_j\,, \quad (j=1,2,\ldots,n)\,, \ee where Kerr stands for the 4$D$ Kerr geometry given in~\eqref{metricKerrLambda} with $\Lambda=0$.
 With the ansatz $\Psi=e^{-i\omega t+im\varphi+i\mu_jx^j}S_{0lm}(\vartheta)\psi(r)$, the {\it massless} Klein-Gordon equation~\eqref{massiveKG} in the background~\eqref{black_brane} results in the decoupled Teukolsky equations for a scalar field with effective mass $\mu_S^2\equiv \sum_i \mu_i^2$.
-Thus the propagation of massless fields around this geometry is equivalent to the propagation of a massive field in the vicinity of the 4$D$ Kerr BH, the mass of field being played by the ``Kaluza-Klein'' momenta along the flat dimensions.
+It can be shown that, more generally, certain gravitational fluctuations are also governed by the massive Klein-Gordon or Maxwell equations~\cite{Ishibashi:2015rya}.
+Thus the propagation of massless fields around the geometry above is equivalent to the propagation of a massive field in the vicinity of the 4$D$ Kerr BH, the mass of field being played by the ``Kaluza-Klein'' momenta along the flat dimensions.
 Since Kerr BHs are unstable against massive bosonic fields, the black brane~\eqref{black_brane} is also unstable.
-Surprisingly it was found that this is only true if $d=4$~\cite{Cardoso:2005vk}.
-For $d>4$ there is no stable bound orbits for massive particles~\cite{Cardoso:2008bp}, which in terms of wave propagation means that there is no well in the the effective potential, and thus there are no (quasi)-bound states.
+Surprisingly, this is only true if $d=4$~\cite{Cardoso:2005vk}.
+For $d>4$ there are no stable bound orbits for massive particles~\cite{Cardoso:2008bp}, which in terms of wave propagation means that there is no well in the the effective potential, and thus there are no (quasi)-bound states.
 As discussed in Section~\ref{sec:mass}, this is a fundamental property needed to trigger the superradiant instability.
 Similar arguments were used to show that large doubly spinning black rings in $D=5$~\cite{Dias:2006zv}\footnote{Black rings have topology $S^1 \times S^{D-3}$ unlike Myers-Perry BHs which have topology $S^{D-2}$.
 The first 5D black ring was found by Emparan and Reall~\cite{Emparan:2001wn,Emparan:2006mm}.} are unstable.
 That this geometry must be unstable was realized from the fact that in the large-radius limit they reduce to boosted Kerr black strings, which are unstable due to the reasons stated above.
 The superradiant instability for massive scalar fields around boosted Kerr black strings was recently studied~\cite{Rosa:2012uz}.